 Living in unprecedented times

-Being separated from the school or university environment can exacerbate any ongoing issues that a child may be grappling with.
+The situation can exacerbate any ongoing issues that a child may be grappling with.
 So please do get in touch if you have an inkling that your young person would like to make a change.
 Coaching can be just as effective by phone or online as face to face.

 We all see the world through different lenses